aureliendelrue/Cook-It-Later-Terms/index.md

 ## Privacy Policy

-"Hockey Widgets!" never asks you private informations and collect only anonymous informations about the usage.
+"Cook It Later" never asks you private informations and collect only anonymous informations about the usage.

 #### Ads and analytics

-"Hockey Widgets!" app collects aggregate, anonymous statistics, such as the percentage of users who use particular features, to improve the app.
+"Cook It Later" app collects aggregate, anonymous statistics, such as the percentage of users who use particular features, to improve the app.

 #### Information for European Union Customers

-By using "Hockey Widgets!" and providing your information, you authorize us to collect, use, and store your information outside of the European Union.
+By using "Cook It Later" and providing your information, you authorize us to collect, use, and store your information outside of the European Union.

 #### Your Consent